mnalevanko/all-weather-for-noobs/README.md

 	<li> Plot them in aw-simulated-returns.xlsx. </li>
 </ol>

-Yeah yeah I know this is pretty nooby, judge me
+(Yeah yeah I know this is pretty nooby, judge me).

 This is all completely separate from all-weather.py in the main folder, which takes the results of all the above research and systematizes it to spit out weights for the future, based on the last X days' volatilities for each ETF.
+It also outputs rough backtests.